 All orthodontic treatments can cause pain due to the fact that your teeth are being pressured to move.
 However, if we look at studies, Invisalign aligners are typically less painful than fixed appliances.

-If you do get pain with Invisalign there are plenty of ways to help you alleviate it.
-You can use icepacks and cold compresses, orthodontic wax and of course, over the counter pain relief.
+If you do get pain with Invisalign treatment, there are plenty of ways to help you alleviate it.
+You can use icepacks and cold compresses, orthodontic wax and of course, over-the-counter pain relief.

 Don’t let your concerns about Invisalign pain put you off getting these aligners.
 The chances are you will only feel mild discomfort in the first week, or when changing aligner sets.
-And, it will be worth it for a more confident, straighter smile.
+It will be worth it for a more confident, straighter smile.

 If you’re still not sure if these aligners are for you, why not book a free consultation with your nearest provider to find out more.
 Or, for a cheaper option check if you're a candidate for SDC aligners.
 Order an impression kit or book a consultation at your nearest SmileShop to find out more.

 The Angle Orthodontist.
 Discomfort associated with Invisalign and traditional brackets: A randomized, prospective trial.
 Consulted 23 November 2021.